 Fortunately, there is another option specifically targeted to parents and grandparents.
 It’s called a Super Visa and this program allows qualifying parents and grandparents to stay in Canada for up to two years at a time.

 A Super Visa is given only to the parents or grandparents of Canadian citizens or permanent residents.
-Visitors who hold a Super Visa can remain in Canada for up to two years at a time without having to renew their status.
+Visitors who hold a Super Visa can remain in Canada for up to two years at a time without having to renew their temporary residence status.

 For many parents or grandparents who have been living in separate countries, the Super Visa is a very attractive option to consider.
 But simply being parents or grandparents of adults who live in Canada doesn’t automatically make people eligible for a Super Visa.